FDio/csit/resources/job_specs/report_iterative/2n-spr/vpp-ndrpdr-00.md

 # 2n-spr
 ## ./container_memif
 ### mellanox-cx7veat
-#### avf
+#### mlx5-core
 ##### eth-l2bdbasemaclrn-eth-2memif-1dcr
-1c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdbasemaclrn-eth-2memif-1dcr
+1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdbasemaclrn-eth-2memif-1dcr
-2c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdbasemaclrn-eth-2memif-1dcr
+2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdbasemaclrn-eth-2memif-1dcr
-4c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2bdbasemaclrn-eth-2memif-1dcr
+4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2bdbasemaclrn-eth-2memif-1dcr
 ##### eth-l2xcbase-eth-2memif-1dcr
-1c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2xcbase-eth-2memif-1dcr
+1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2xcbase-eth-2memif-1dcr
-2c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2xcbase-eth-2memif-1dcr
+2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2xcbase-eth-2memif-1dcr
-4c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND eth-l2xcbase-eth-2memif-1dcr
+4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND eth-l2xcbase-eth-2memif-1dcr
 ##### ethip4-ip4base-eth-2memif-1dcr
-1c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip4-ip4base-eth-2memif-1dcr
+1c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip4-ip4base-eth-2memif-1dcr
-2c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip4-ip4base-eth-2memif-1dcr
+2c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip4-ip4base-eth-2memif-1dcr
-4c AND 64b AND ndrpdr AND cx7veat AND drv_rdma_core AND ethip4-ip4base-eth-2memif-1dcr
+4c AND 64b AND ndrpdr AND cx7veat AND drv_mlx5_core AND ethip4-ip4base-eth-2memif-1dcr
 ### intel-e810xxv
 #### avf
 ##### eth-l2bdbasemaclrn-eth-2memif-1dcr